guillemcanal/docker-hostmanager/README.md

 ## Todo

-- [ ] Create a configurable command run the Docker events listener
+- [ ] Create a configurable command that run the Docker events listener
 - [x] Create a listener that listen to Docker container events
 - [x] Create an hosts provider that use Traefik labels
 - [x] Create an hosts file manager that manage the state of the `hosts` file